 For years I have called my husband an “apple snob”.
 Seriously, he is the pickiest person when it comes to apples.
 They must be absolutely perfect.
 No blemishes whatsoever.
 I do all of the grocery shopping in our family and I can’t tell you how many times I have threatened to “forget” to pick up apples because the ones I brought home weren’t up to par.
-I get self conscious in the apple aisle at the store because I spend so much time at the Honeycrisp bin inspecting apples.
+I even get self conscious in the apple aisle at the store because I spend so much time at the Honeycrisp bin inspecting apples.
 I swear everyone in the aisle must be wondering why I put back 99% of the apples I pick up.
-It’s because I live with an apple snob!
 So if you live in the Dallas area and see me inspecting apples at the grocery store, you know why.

-My husband is on a strict, kidney friendly diet (more on that in a future post) and it has been a challenge to find recipes that aren’t bland and are approved for him to eat.
+My husband is on a strict, kidney friendly diet (read why HERE) and it has been a challenge to find recipes that aren’t bland and are approved for him to eat.
 Have you ever looked up recipes that are low in sodium, potassium, and phosphorous?
-Wow talk about limited options.
-Luckily for my husband, his beloved apples made the cut and are allowed on his diet.
-I tried a few different recipes for apple muffins because they are a great snack but I didn’t love them.
-So I decided to come up with my own recipe.
-I think they are pretty tasty, if I do say so myself!
+Talk about limited options.
+Luckily for Chris, his beloved apples made the cut and are allowed on his diet.
+I tried a few different recipes for apple muffins but I didn’t love them, so I decided to come up with my own recipe.
+They are pretty tasty, if I do say so myself!
 Approved for anyone on a renal diet but also delicious in general.
 My apple snob husband approves so that must say something!

 - 1 apple (I use Honeycrisp because that’s my husband’s favorite but you can use any kind)

 - 2 eggs

 - ½ cup canola oil

 - 1 tablespoon vanilla

 - 1 ½ cups all purpose white flour